neozhang307/SyncMicrobenchmark/README.md

 * m(ave_cycle) s(ave_cycle): mean and standard variation of average instruction(cycle)

 #### BenchmarkIntraSM
-Used to benchmark measurements that only need clock inside an SM
+Benchmark measurements that only need clock inside an SM.
+Includes:

 Throughput of Warp level syncs and block sync
 Latency of block sync for each possible group